ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 You can begin with an image template from the {{site.data.keyword.cloud_notm}} classic infrastructure.
 For more information, see [Migrating a virtual server from the classic infrastructure](/docs/vpc?topic=vpc-migrate-vsi-to-vpc).
 Did you know that your can also create a custom image of a boot volume attached to an instance at import time?
 For more information, see [About creating an image from volume](/docs/vpc?topic=vpc-image-from-volume-vpc).
 {: tip}

+Windows custom image are not supported for LinuxONE (s390x processor architecture).
+{:note}

 Your image must adhere to the following custom image requirements:
 * Contains a single file or volume